Show History

 Inspiration

 Elizabeth Diggs, a college classmate and friend of McCully's, saw the dramatic and musical potential in the poignant tale of teacher and student.
-Diggs asked Tom Jones, of The Fantasticks fame, whether he knew of any composers or lyricists who might want to try his or her hand at Mirette.
-As it happened, Jones and his writing partner, Harvey Schmidt were in search of a new project.
-Since the team had already written Collette Collage, about the famed French author Collette, all felt that they would be a good fit for the Parisian flavor and setting of Mirette.
+Diggs asked Tom Jones of The Fantasticks fame whether he knew of any composers or lyricists who might want to try his or her hand at Mirette.
+As it happened, Jones and his writing partner, Harvey Schmidt, were in search of a new project.
+Since the team had already written Collette Collage, about the famed French author, all felt that they would be a good fit for the Parisian flavor and setting of Mirette.

-The creative team set to work on the musical in earnest in the summer of 1993, expanding McCully's 32 page book into a more complex and layered tale appropriate for theater audiences.
+The creative team set to work on the musical in earnest in the summer of 1993, expanding McCully's 32-page book into a more complex and layered tale that was appropriate for theatre audiences.

 Productions